 Global Research Assistant Program (GRAP) - GRAP provides the opportunity for Tufts undergraduate students to work with Tufts faculty members on international research and impact projects for a minimum of eight weeks during the summer.

-International Research Program - A generous gift from an anonymous donor permits the School of Arts & Sciences to pilot an innovative program to fund student-faculty teams conducting scientific research internationally.
+Sandler International Research Program - A generous gift allows the School of Arts & Sciences to pilot an innovative program to fund student-faculty teams conducting scientific research internationally.

 Summer Scholars Program - A university-wide initiative that offers research apprenticeships with faculty/clinical mentors to motivated Tufts undergraduates.